Bromio123x/ord-limbms2/README.md

 this mean fs of 2 equivalent ordinal is equivalent
 ```

-Like ω can be represented in many ways
+Like fs of ω can be represented in many ways

 - Such as Y(1,2) has fs of Y(),Y(1),Y(1,1),Y(1,1,1),... in wY-sequence